 CELEBRATING 21 YEARS OF CHANGING LIVES THROUGH EDUCATION

 A Better Chance of Westport provides educational opportunities to academically-gifted and highly motivated young men of color.

-Since 2002, A Better Chance of Westport has been giving motivated, outstanding minority youth, the opportunity to achieve their dreams through education.
-With the support of their families, our scholars apply to this game-changing program in the hope of achieving a better future.
-It is our belief that these young men, through their experiences while attending Staples High School, one of Connecticut’s and the nation’s top performing high schools, and in their involvement with the Westport community, will become successful members of society, capable of leading the way not only for themselves but also for others who will follow.
+Since 2002, A Better Chance of Westport has been giving outstanding and academically-gifted young men of color, the opportunity to pursue their goals of receiving a premier high school education.
+With the support of their families, the scholars apply to this program in the hopes of achieving a promising future.
+Through their experiences attending Staples High School, one of Connecticut’s and the nation’s top performing high schools, and in their involvement with the Westport community, these young men will assume positions of responsibility and leadership in American society by leading the way not only for themselves but also for others who will follow.